kaandedeoglu/Shark/README.md

 ### Warning:
 Shark is still in development and not ready for production use.
 I'm still looking for ways to make the setup easier.

+**I would love your ideas, feedback, experience about building something like this.
+Please reach out!**

 ###How to run:

 - Switch to Xcode Beta toolchain - `sudo xcode-select -switch /Applications/Xcode-beta.app/Contents/Developer/`